Towards Logarithmic GLSM: The r-spin case: Introduction

-Next, we consider its virtual cycle.
-The stack $\USF_{\beta}^{1/r}$ admits a natural two term perfect obstruction theory and hence a virtual cycle $[\USF_{\beta}^{1/r}]^{\vir}$.
-But this virtual cycle is different from cosection localized virtual cycle.
+Next, we consider the virtual cycles.
+The stack $\SF_{\beta}^{1/r}$ admits a canonical two term perfect obstruction theory and hence a virtual cycle $[\SF_{\beta}^{1/r}]^{\vir}$ which pulls back to the canonical perfect obstruction theory and the virtual cycle $[\USF_{\beta}^{1/r}]^{\vir}$ of $\USF_{\beta}^{1/r}$.
+But this canonical virtual cycle is different than the cosection localized virtual cycle in general.
 The main result of the paper is the following:

 \begin{theorem}[Proposition \ref{prop:reduced-obs} and \ref{prop:comparison}] Under the condition that all markings are narrow and of trivial contact order, the space $\USF_{\beta}^{1/r}$ carries an alternative ``reduced'' two term perfect obstruction theory together with a cosection $\sigma^{\red}_{\USF/\fU}$ on $\USF_{\beta}^{1/r}$ that has no additional degeneracy loci.
-Furthermore, suppose $[\USF_{\beta}^{1/r}]^{\red}$ is the virtual cycle of the reduced perfect obstruction theory, then
+Furthermore, denote by $[\USF_{\beta}^{1/r}]^{\red}$ the virtual cycle of the reduced perfect obstruction theory, then

 where $i\colon \overline{\scrM}^{1/r}_{g,\vgamma}\rightarrow \USF_{\beta}^{1/r}$ is the inclusion of the zero section, and $\USF^{\circ} = \USF_{\beta}^{1/r} \setminus \Delta_{\max}$. \end{theorem}